mongodb/mongo-python-driver/README.rst

 The PyMongo distribution is supported and tested on Python 2.x (where x >= 4) and Python 3.x (where x >= 1).
 PyMongo versions <= 1.3 also
 supported Python 2.3, but that is no longer supported.
-If you need to use Python 2.3 please contact us.

 Additional dependencies are: